yankeebobo/statamicthemes.github.io/_articles/2013-08-11-part-2-fieldsets-the-statarkers-statamic-theme.md

 ---
-main_img: ""
-title: 'Part 2 - Fieldsets The Statarkers Statamic Theme'
+title: "Part 2 - Fieldsets The Statarkers Statamic Theme"
-meta_title: ""
+layout: post
 meta_desc: >
   Part 2 in the series, this screencast takes you through how the fieldsets and content areas work for the Statarkers theme for Statamic.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - videos
 tags: